Sulpitz/QuickHeal/README.md

 hc05: (get from Branch)
 - Healmodes for Paladins and Priests now controll the spells used.
 See How to Use
 - Priests: in healmode 3 Prayer of Heal is cast if possible
-- Finalization of the addon, for the possibility of localization. @shikulja, Special thanks, for the help and instructions Lichery.
+- Finalization of the addon, for the possibility of localization [@shikulja](https://github.com/shikulja).
+Special thanks, for the help and instructions Lichery.
 - Fixed overhealing sound playing
 - Added colored target names (enabled by default)